Madame Prunier

-Simone Prunier, known as Madam Prunier, was a French restaurateur and food writer who established a well-known French restaurant in London.
+Simone Prunier (1904–1976), known as Madam Prunier, was a French restaurateur and food writer who established a well-known French restaurant in London.

+Biography

-Prunier was the granddaughter of French restaurateur Alfred Prunier, who opened La Maison Prunier, the first Prunier fish restaurant, in Paris in 1872.
+Simone Prunier was born in 1904.
+Her grandfather, the French restaurateur Alfred Prunier, had opened La Maison Prunier, the first Prunier fish restaurant, in Paris in 1872.
 La Maison Prunier became famous for the fresh fish and shellfish that was delivered daily by train from the sea, a novelty at the time.
 When Alfred Prunier died, his son Emile Prunier (Simone Prunier's father) took over the restaurant, expanding and modernizing it.
 When Emile died in 1925, the then 22-year old Simone Prunier took over the business.

 In 1934, Prunier and her husband closed the Paris restaurant and opened the Prunier St James's restaurant in London.
 Many of her wealthy clients had stopped coming to Paris due to war fears.
 In addition, her English clients had urged her to move to London for years.
 Prunier St James's quickly gained a reputation for its outstanding fish dishes.
 Edward Prince of Wales used to walk up to the restaurant from St James's Palace with Wallis Simpson for lunch.